donnywarren/code-review/readme.md

 1. Don't get personal!
 Don't get defensive! **Everyone** can improve as a developer and benefit from a code review.
 The goal is to help you improve your code by having someone else look over it.
 2. Review the right things!
 Is the code well structured?
 Is it readable?
 Those are the kinds of questions you should ask and answer.
 Not, is it how I would have solved the problem?
 3. Adopt a growth mindset.
-The goal is to help identify specific was for you to improve the code.
+The goal is to help identify specific ways for you to improve the code.

 ## You Do: Code Review
-( 40 minutes / 0:55 )
+( 45 minutes / 1:00 )

 The class will pair up to give and receive a code review for about 10 minutes each.
 Decide amongst yourself who will receive a code review first.
 Then, work through each set of the following questions as part of your review.